jurassiscripts/velociraptor/README.md

     - deno run three.ts
 ```

 Multiple commands specified in this way are executed separately.
-If you need to use pipes/redirections use your shell syntax:
+If you need to use pipes/redirections use your shell's syntax:

 ```yaml
 scripts: